 Now obviously, if you haven’t finished optimising all your individual pages as far as the on-page SEO goes, then don’t do this, but once you’ve completed all those on-page changes and you’re happy that your website is ticking every box that it needs to, then follow the steps I’m about to show you right now.

-And this again forces Google to crawl and index your website.
-And having made all the changes that we have throughout this module, it’s really important that we get Google to recruit your website and take note of all of these improvements as soon as it can so they can start moving you up those search result pages.
+This again forces Google to crawl and index your website and having made all the changes that we have throughout this module, it’s really important that we get Google to re-crawl your website and take note of all of these improvements as soon as it can so they can start moving you up those search result pages.

 Once you’ve done it for Google, then do exactly the same thing for Bing.
-So it’s just to submit to Bing.
-And again, you’ll be greeted with the same idea.
-Pop in your homepage URL there, enter the code here, submit.
-And once you’ve done that for both, those are the two primary search engines.
-You don’t need to worry about submitting anywhere else.
-We’ve already done the sitemaps.
-So with this as well, within two or three weeks, you’ll be seeing your on-page changes that you’ve made indexed in Google and improving your website.
+So, it’s just ‘submit to Bing’ and again, you’ll be greeted with the same idea.
+Pop in your homepage URL there, enter the code here and submit.
+Once you’ve done that for both, those are the two primary search engines, you don’t need to worry about submitting anywhere else.
+We’ve already done the sitemaps so with this as well, within two or three weeks, you’ll be seeing your on-page changes that you’ve made indexed in Google and improving your website.

-We then moved into housekeeping where we checked analytics and the search console to make sure they were set up and recording your traffic.
-Then we moved into keyword research where I showed you several ways in which to find and cherry-pick the very best keywords so that you can stand a greater chance of appearing top of Google.
-Then we looked at learning and understanding on-page SEO.
-I walked you through the 12 on-page ranking factors that are vitally important.
+We then moved onto housekeeping where we checked analytics and Search Console to make sure they were set up and recording your traffic.
+Then we moved onto keyword research where I showed you several ways in which to find and cherry-pick the very best keywords so that you can stand a greater chance of appearing top of Google.
+Then we looked at learning and understanding on-page SEO, I walked you through the 12 on-page ranking factors that are vitally important.

 We then looked at optimising your website on a page by page basis covering all 12 of those important tags.
 Lastly, we looked at a website health check to make sure that there are no underlying issues that could be affecting or prevent your website from performing and reaching the very top of Google.